Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring

 \section{Proposed Method}

 In our model, finer scale image deblurring is aided by coarser scale features.
-To exploit coarse and middle level information while preserving fine level information at the same time, input and output to our network take form of Gaussian pyramids.
-Note that most other coarse-to-fine networks takes single input and single output.
+To exploit coarse and middle level information while preserving fine level information at the same time, input and output to our network take the form of Gaussian pyramids.
+Note that most of other coarse-to-fine networks take a single image as input and output.